Robert Fowler (athlete): Early life

+Marathon running

 Fowler competed for the United States in the marathon at the 1904 Summer Olympics in St. Louis, Missouri as well as the 1906 Intercalated Games in Athens, Greece.
 He did not finish either race.
 Including the 1906 Games, Fowler was a three-time member of the United States Olympic Marathon Team.

 Fowler finished third in the 1905 Boston Marathon behind Fred Lorz and Louis Marks.
 Two years later in Boston, he finished second to Thomas Longboat in a race in which he was blocked by a freight train in Framingham, Massachusetts for approximately two minutes.
 Fowler was in a second pack of runners that was separated from Longboat's lead pack when the train crossed the tracks.
 He competed in a total of nine Boston Marathons between 1903 and 1912, missing the 1906 running because it conflicted with the Olympic Games.